manas-maheshwari/manas-maheshwari/README.md

 - 👋 Hi, I’m Manas Maheshwari
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Docker and Kubernetes
+- 🌱 I’m currently learning about cloud architecture
-- 💞️ I’m looking for a Full Time Software Engineer role
+- 💞️ I’m working as a Full Time Software Engineer in the Fintech space
 - 📫 How to reach me emailmanas@icloud.com

 <!---